Meet Our Past Interns

 2025 Field Intern

-Declan Fahy is another field intern joining us for the 2025 season.
-He is currently a senior at State University of New York (SUNY) at Geneseo, New York and is working towards a major in biology with a minor in geology.
-Although it's his first time with the Elevation Institute, he has some previous experience in the paleontological field.
-He is part of a research lab with a resident paleontologist at Geneseo, studying forelimb morphology of Yutyrannus huali and will be traveling to Birmingham, UK this year to present his research at the Society of Vertebrate Paleontology (SVP) annual conference.
+Declan Fahy is currently a senior at State University of New York (SUNY) at Geneseo, New York and is working towards a major in biology with a minor in geology.
+Although it was his first time with the Elevation Institute, he had some previous experience in the paleontological field.
+He is part of a research lab with a resident paleontologist at Geneseo, studying forelimb morphology of Yutyrannus huali and traveled to Birmingham, UK in 2025 to present his research at the Society of Vertebrate Paleontology (SVP) annual conference.

 The Field Paleontology Internship Program is made possible thanks to The David B. Jones Foundation, The Bureau of Land Management, and donors, like you!